clburlison/docker-smb-protected/README.md

 # docker-smb-protected

 A simple SMB docker container for sharing data with authorized users.
-This branch is usage with Imagr and BSDPy.
+This branch is for usage with [Imagr](https://github.com/grahamgilbert/imagr) and [BSDPy](https://bitbucket.org/bruienne/bsdpy).

 Default username: ``admin``
 Default password: ``letmein``